 In the early ’80s, athletic shoe technology was exploding.
 Market leaders of the day were trying to out-feature each other in their unique messaging: this one had vulcanized rubber, that one had an insole designed by NASA and so on.

-But Nike decided to focus their unique message on the dual reality of the per-son buying the athletic shoes: (a) they need motivation to work out and (b) motivation comes from within, not from technology.
+But Nike decided to focus their unique message on the dual reality of the person buying the athletic shoes: (a) they need motivation to work out and (b) motivation can’t come from technology.

 “If you have a body, you’re an athlete.”

-This unique message made people feel capable and ready to push them-selves.
+This unique message made people feel more capable of pushing themselves tomorrow.
 And it wasn’t because of the shock absorbance or the material.
 It was Nike’s messaged belief in their customers by telling them to “Just Do It,” and implying that Nike has their backs (or, in this case, their feet).

 A UNIQUE MESSAGE BASED ON PRODUCT USAGE